ali2002-collab/ali2002-collab/README.md

 I am 22 years old from Lahore, Pakistan.

 I am a passionate Software Developer with a deep love for creating robust, scalable, and efficient software solutions.
 I am proficient in a wide range of development tools and technologies, including HTML, CSS, JavaScript, TypeScript, and frameworks like React JS and React Native.
 I have hands-on experience with tools such as Tailwind CSS, SCSS, Bootstrap, and EXPO, allowing me to build highly responsive, user-friendly interfaces.
-In addition to my front-end expertise, I have also developed projects using Java and C, further broadening my capabilities in software development.
+In addition to my front-end expertise, I have also developed projects using Java, C#, MySQL and C, further broadening my capabilities in software development.

 I also utilize Git for version control, Rapid API for API integration, and VITE for optimized front-end tooling, ensuring efficient and scalable application development.